Entrepreneurship through Education Project

 Malta Chamber Foundation and CSB Group hold Course in Corporate Law

-This week, the first course organised by the Malta Chamber Foundation and CSB Group was successfully completed.
+Also in February 2012, the first course organised by the Malta Chamber Foundation and CSB Group was successfully completed.
 The course was targeted at managers, accountants, auditors, lawyers, corporate services officers and directors.
 The course tutor was Dr. Doran Magri Demajo – Advocate at CSB Group, who covered a number of subjects that fall under the Companies Act, including:

 Partnerships & Limited Liability Companies